 REGIONAL CHIEF JODY WILSON-RAYBOULD (PUGLAAS)

 Regional Chief Puglaas (Jody Wilson-Raybould) is a descendant of the Musgamagw Tsawataineuk and Laich-Kwil-Tach peoples, which are part of the Kwakwaka’wakw, also known as the Kwak’wala speaking peoples.
-She is a member of the We Wai Kai Nation and lives with her husband, Tim Raybould, at Cape Mudge Village, Quadra Island, BC.
+She is a member of the We Wai Kai Nation and is married to Dr. Tim Raybould.

 Jody was first elected Regional Chief of the BC Assembly of First Nations in 2009 and re-elected in November 2012 by the 203 First Nations in BC.
 As Regional Chief, Jody has championed the advancement of First Nations’ strong and appropriate governance, fair access to lands and resources, improved education and individual health.
 In 2011 and 2012, Jody co-authored the BCAFN Governance Toolkit: A Guide to Nation Building.
 Part 1 of the Governance Toolkit – The Governance Report has been acclaimed as the most comprehensive report of its kind in Canada, setting out what First Nations in BC are doing with respect to transitioning their governance from under the Indian Act to a post-colonial world based on recognition of Aboriginal title and rights.
 In 2012, Jody and the BCAFN launched Part 2 of the Governance Toolkit - The Governance Self-Assessment and Part 3 - Guide to Community Engagement: Navigating Our Way Beyond the Post-Colonial Door.
 Jody believes passionately in the need for Nation building and empowering Indigenous peoples to take the practical steps necessary to implement the hard fought for rights as set out in the United Nations Declaration on the Rights of Indigenous Peoples and the promise of the recognition of Aboriginal and treaty rights in section 35 of the Canadian Constitution.